Leading the Charge: Lessons Learned in Sustainability and Electrifying the Last Mile

 We sequester our carbon emissions, use sustainable materials, and are part of a Canadian circular supply chain that sees returned and unsellable household items being donated to community members in need.
 Our main focus right now is electrifying our last mile deliveries.

-Today, we have a few hundred vehicles in our electric fleet ranging from parcel vans to three and five ton trucks.
-We’re expecting to grow that number a couple times over by this time next year.
+Today, we have a few hundred vehicles in our electric fleet ranging from parcel vans to three and five-ton trucks.
+We’re expecting to grow that number a couple of times over by this time next year.
 As we mentioned, we’re pushing hard to meet our goal of 90% of our last mile deliveries being completed via EV by the end of 2023.
-To achieve this goal, we’re doubling down on our vehicle orders and investment in charging infrastructure to support our growing fleet of EVs.
+To achieve this goal, we’re doubling down on our vehicle orders and investing in charging infrastructure to support our growing fleet of EVs.

 We’re faced with choices every day, and every step of the way, we’ve opted to take the path that’s better for the environment.
 For companies out there that want to do better for the environment, the best advice is to get started and stay true to your sustainability goals, one decision at a time.